CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

 # SD Desktop (Sensitive Data Desktop) for seconday use of health and social data

-SD Desktop is a registered environment for seconday use of health and social data.
-Access to the service requires a permit from the Findata autority.
-SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as virtual machine) from your web browser.
-With the virtual Desktop, you can access the autorized datasets.
-No previous knowledge of cloud computing or programming expertise are required to use the service.
+SD Desktop is a registered environment for secondary use of health and social data.
+Access to the service requires a permit from the Findata authority.
+SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as a virtual machine) from your web browser.
+With the virtual Desktop, you can access the authorised datasets.
+No previous knowledge of cloud computing or programming expertise is required to use the service.
 In the following user guide, you can learn how to:

 * apply for service access;
 * set up your virtual Desktop;
 * analyze data authorised by Findata;
 * request export of non-sensitive results from the secure virtual Desktop.
+*
 !!!
 Note
-    We apologize for any confusion caused by the previous name of the service.
+    We apologise for any confusion caused by the previous name of the service.
 You can apply to use SD Desktop by sending an application to Findata.
 This is a restricted version of the service compared to standard SD Desktop.

 ## Key features